alper/alpernl/content/posts/cuntstar-ne-congstar/index.md

 >
 > — congstar (@congstar) [February 19, 2014](https://twitter.com/congstar/statuses/436059627739176960)

 What is to say that these operators don't shave off money from customers' accounts when it suits them?
-Due to the lack of information from them it is impossible for a customer to verify where the money goes to ((Well we know it went in some douchebags pockets.)).
+Due to the lack of information from them it is impossible for a customer to verify where the money goes to [^1].

 The major advantage of this plan over my previous prepaid is that I don't get SMS spam all the time.
 Small blessings like that are all we can hope for in the land of telcos.